Let's get you here.

-Non-native English speakers who do not meet the English language proficiency requirement at the time admissions decisions are made, but who have submitted a TOEFL or IELTS score or are enrolled in ELS Language Centers, may be offered conditional acceptance to their desired program.
+Non-native English speakers who do not meet the English language proficiency requirement at the time admissions decisions are made, but who have met the deadlines listed above, may be offered conditional acceptance to their desired program.
 Those students accepted with this status are eligible for Conservatory scholarships and have until May 1 to fulfill the English proficiency requirements.
-Those who do not fulfill the requirement by June 1 will not be allowed to enroll at the Conservatory.
+Those who do not fulfill the requirement by May 1 will not be allowed to enroll at the Conservatory.

 Intensive Summer English Program

 If your TOEFL score is below our requirements but is over 65 (BM) or 71 (MM), the Conservatory offers an Intensive Summer English Program at the University of San Francisco in order to help non-native English speakers achieve the admissions requirement for matriculation.
 More information can be found here.